NakedFerret/NakedFerret.github.io/_posts/2014-02-12-buildingblocks-transitions.md

 * `currentToLeft` : moves the current section off to the left
 * `currentToRight` : same as above but to the right
-* `rightToCurrent` : moves the offscreen section towards the center
+* `rightToCurrent` : moves the off-screen section towards the center
 * `leftToCurrent` : same as above but from the left

 We can use `currentToLeft` and `rightToCurrent` to navigate from the main section to another.
 Then, we can use `leftToCurrent` and `currentToRight` to bring things back to how they originally were.